dadecoza/arduino-mpf1-vdp/README.md

-        LD      B, $0F          ; bitmask to get rid of the high nibble leaving only the lower AND     B               ; apply the bitmask to the accumulator OUT     (C), A          ; write the low nibble to the VDP LD      B, 200          ; final delay loop ... if we weren't so lazy wecould havee implementedd an ACK signal VDPD3   DJNZ    VDPD3           ; last loopy loop
+        LD      B, $0F          ; bitmask to get rid of the high nibble leaving only the lower AND     B               ; apply the bitmask to the accumulator OUT     (C), A          ; write the low nibble to the VDP LD      B, 200          ; final delay loop ... if we weren't so lazy we could have implementedd an ACK signal VDPD3   DJNZ    VDPD3           ; last loopy loop
         POP     BC              ; recover BC
         RET                     ; return from subroutine